 Septicemic cutaneous ulcerative disease (SCUD) is a serious disease that can start as an infection on the shell from some sort of trauma or wound combined with poor husbandry.
 It will eventually affect the liver and other organs due to the bacteria that enter the bloodstream from the wound on the shell.
 You should get your turtle or tortoise checked out by an exotics vet if he ever has any wound or trauma.

 In many species of water turtles, individual scutes should naturally shed off once or twice a year and expose only new scutes underneath.
 If scutes are falling off and exposing the cream/white bone then there is most likely a serious infection or some sort of trauma that has occurred to the shell.
 Exposed bone is painful to your turtle and is very serious.

 MBD (metabolic bone disease) is a result of your turtle receiving inadequate calcium, Vitamin D, and UVB rays.
 It causes their bones to lose their calcium and their shells eventually soften or become malformed.
-It can be easily avoided with proper husbandry and nutrition and often times corrected with aggressive therapies.
+It can be easily avoided with proper husbandry and nutrition and often times corrected with therapies.

 All in all, water turtle shells should typically be free of algae, fairly smooth and even, and hard.
 There are always exceptions to the rules, but if your turtle's or tortoise's shell ever looks strange to you be sure to get him checked out by the vet.
 Reptiles heal and grow very slowly so it may take years, or may never improve depending on the disease, for the effects of shell damage to disappear if left untreated.